School : Atlanta Institute Of Music (Doraville, Georgia, United States)

 I played with some original metal bands in Albany, NY during the late 80s.
 We played some covers, but were mostly focused on writing our own songs.
 It seems were imitating the bands we admired at the time (Judas Priest, Iron Maiden, Queensryche, etc.) but was still a worthwhile learning experience for me.

-In 1990, I left Albany for Atlanta, where I attended Atlanta Institute of Music for 2 semesters.
+In 1990, I left Albany for Atlanta, where I attended Atlanta Institute of Music for two semesters.
 This was a good opportunity for me to fill in some of the blanks in my musical education.
 I decided to leave the school when I began feeling that a few of our instructors weren't taking our education as seriously as the students were.
 The school was marketed to attract technique hungry rock players and then teach them jazz theory.
 Learning improvisational techniques was quite helpful and worthwhile, but there was also a subversive anti-rock attitude among much of the faculty.
 I have great respect for jazz musicians, but it wasn't my genre of choice at that point in time.

-After playing a well received headline show at a local club called Saratoga Winners, I made a very difficult decision to leave the band and return to Atlanta.
 As much I loved playing with Fear Itself, there too many personal & professional reasons for me to depart.
 We were all pulling in different musical & geographical directions and I didn't want to continue starving for my art.
 I hated living in Schenectady and I seriously needed a REAL job & home, while the other members lived more comfortably with family members.

 Although I did play in a few Atlanta bands after my return, I always felt dissatisfied with one aspect or another of these projects.
 Some players were just too lazy and unprofessional, narcissistic or had some type of chemical dependence issue.
 After a while, I got weary of the constant babysitting and ego battles and opted for a simpler drama free life.
 I never felt at peace living the "rock & roll lifestyle" and always preferred practicing over drinking.
 I was always focused on being the best player I could be, but just didn't have patience for all of the BS that comes with being in a band.